KusumaKrish15/Comic-Database-Service/README.md

 # Comic-Database-Service
 The Comic Database Service provides a cloud-hosted database through which you can search for your favorite comic book.
 You can retrieve details like comic issue number, publisher, date of publication, and so on of a specific comic book.

-For the REST API docs, see [The Comic-Database-Service docs](./docs) folder.

 Start with the [Overview](docs/overview/comic-database-overview.md) topic and browse through the available tutorials, references, and resources.

 **NOTE**: